Reza Barati

-Reza Barati was a 23-year-old asylum seeker who was killed during rioting at the Manus Island Regional Processing Centre (MIRPC), Papua New Guinea, on 17 February 2014.
+Reza Barati was a 23-year-old asylum seeker who was killed during an orchestrated attack on inmates at the Manus Island Regional Processing Centre (MIRPC), Papua New Guinea, on 17 February 2014.
 An Iranian Kurd, he had arrived in Australia on 24 July 2013 – just five days after the PNG solution was announced – and was sent to Manus Island in August.

 It was first reported that the cause of death was "severe head trauma", with the Cornall Review later concluding that the actual cause was cardiac arrest as a consequence of "severe brain injury", caused by being beaten by several assailants.
-Two Manusian men were convicted of murder in 2016, but others involved, said to be expats, have never been brought to justice.
+Two Manusian men were convicted of murder in 2016, but others involved, said to be Australian expats, have never been brought to justice.

 Barati's life

-Reza was born in a small town called Lomar in Ilam Province, part of the Kurdistan region of Iran, in 1988.
+Reza was born in a small town called Lomar in Ilam Province, part of the Kurdistan region of Iran, in 1990.
 He studied architecture at university and was determined to finish his studies when resettled.
-Due to his kind nature and large build, his friends would call him “the gentle giant”.
+Due to his nature and large build, his friends called him "the gentle giant".

 Government and public reaction in Australia

 Then Immigration Minister Scott Morrison said after the incident that Barati's body would be moved to Port Moresby, where an autopsy would be held before the government would assist with repatriation to Iran, as requested by his family.

-At least 15,000 people came out to attend 600 "snap protests" all over Australia following the news of his death.
+At least 15,000 people attended 600 snap protests in Australia following the news of his death.
 Over 4,000 Australians came together in Sydney Town Hall on 23 February 2014 to hold a candlelight vigil in memory of Barati.

 Cornall Review and Senate enquiry

-Robert Cornall, a lawyer and former Secretary of the Attorney-General's Department, was appointed in February 2014 to conduct 'a review into the circumstances surrounding the Manus Island disturbances' leading up to Reza Barati's death with the primary focus on management of security at the centre.
+Robert Cornall, a lawyer and former Secretary of the Attorney-General's Department, was appointed in February 2014 to conduct "a review into the circumstances surrounding the Manus Island disturbances" leading up to Reza Barati's death, with the primary focus on management of security at the centre.

 The report was released in late May 2014.
-In the report, Cornall described Barati as “a very gentle man” who was not involved in the unrest.
-The report concluded that “Mr Barati suffered a severe brain injury caused by a brutal beating by several assailants and died a few hours later.”
+In the report, Cornall described Barati as "a very gentle man" who was not involved in the unrest.
+The report concluded that "Mr Barati suffered a severe brain injury caused by a brutal beating by several assailants and died a few hours later."

-In December 2014, an Australian Senate inquiry into the three days of rioting at the centre found the Australian government had failed in its duty to protect asylum seekers and that the riots were caused by a failure to process asylum claims and also foreseeable.
+In December 2014, an Australian Senate inquiry into the three days of rioting at the centre found the Australian Government had failed in its duty to protect asylum seekers and that the riots were both caused by a failure to process asylum claims and foreseeable.

 Arrests and trial

-In July 2014, a security guard and later a Salvation Army worker, both Papua-New Guinean, were arrested.
+were arrested.
 Both men were charged with murder.
 Their trial at Manus Island court was due to start on 2 March 2015.
 Three more suspects were being sought, two of whom were Australian expatriate security guards who as of 11 February 2019 had still not been charged.